citizenspress/citizenspress.github.io/_posts/articles/2017-09-09-Linux-For-Normals.md

 ---
 layout: post
 title: The normal user's guide to using Linux
-description: "The purpose of this document is to outline how I work in Linux.
+description: "The purpose of this document is to outline how I work in Linux, Mutt, Emacs, and i3 Window Manager.
 While there are lots of documents online about how coders set-up and tinker with Linux, there are not many for normal users who want to become more proficient in their computer use."
 modified: 2017-09-09
 category: articles
 tags: [howto]